finos/vuu/docs/providers_tables_viewports/providers.md

 <SvgDottySeparator style={{marginBottom: 32}}/>

 Providers are classes which receive data from a particlar location (network, file, in-process lib) and format that data into a map which matches the shape of the table that the provider is populating.
-THey have a very simple interface:
+They have a very simple interface:

 Included below is an example of the metrics provider.